 - quotations of another person’s actual spoken or written words;

-- a paraphrase of another person’s spoken or written words.
+- a paraphrase or summary of another person’s spoken or written words.

 Penalties and Procedures for Academic Dishonesty